North Korea fires ballistic missile, in 1st test in 2 months

 Kim Dong-yub, a professor at the University of North Korean Studies in Seoul, said North Korea might have tested a hypersonic missile or a nuclear-capable KN-23 missile with a highly maneuverable and lower-trajectory flight.
 He said North Korea would likely move forward with its military buildup.

-Japanese media cited Defense Minister Nobuo Kishi as saying the missile was presumed to have landed outside Japan’s exclusive economic zone.
+Japanese Defense Minister Nobuo Kishi said the missile was presumed to have landed outside Japan’s exclusive economic zone.
 U.N.
 Security Council resolutions ban any ballistic activities by North Korea, but the council typically doesn’t impose new sanctions for short-range missile launches.

 During last week’s plenary meeting of the Central Committee of the ruling Workers’ Party, Kim repeated his vow to boost his country’s military capacity and ordered the production of more powerful, sophisticated weapons systems.
 State media reports on the meeting said North Korea set forth “tactical directions” for external relations, including with South Korea, but didn’t elaborate.
 The reports made no mention of the United States.